Badisi/ngx-safe-subscribe/README.md

       });
    }

-   // At least a noop ngOnDestroy is required for SafeSubscribe to work. ngOnDestroy() {}
+   // /!\ At least a noop ngOnDestroy is required for SafeSubscribe to work ! ngOnDestroy() {}
 }
 ```